fkarg/fkarg.github.io/drafts/longtermplans.md

 Planning helped us to get a clearer picture on what we actually want and how to get there.
 We also got a sense for what we might want to avoid, while trying to achieve our goals.
-Measuring is important to see progress, and always having a next action is increadibly helpful in actually making progress.
+Measuring is important to see progress, and always having a next action is incredibly helpful in actually making progress.

 Execution is all about regularly reviewing the current progress, and clearly tracking and enabling the next steps.